PHYS 440 is a 3-credit lecture course on electricity and magnetism, designed for science majors at the junior or senior level. .

 The questions will be primarily quantitative problems.
 A diligent effort to solve assigned homework and additional problems is the best strategy for a passing grade.
 However, be aware that the problems on the exams will be variations of the homework; a firm grasp of the big picture is needed to score high on exams.

-You are required to bring pencils and a calculator to each exam.
-The instructor will supply a sheet for each test with formulae and constants.
+You are required to bring to each exam - paper, pencils, calculator and a sheet with formulae and constants.
 No other outside material, notes, texts, etc., will be allowed.

 Individual exam grades will not be curved.
 Appeals of exam grades will be considered up to one week after tests are first returned to the class.
 Later changes in grades are entirely at the instructor's discretion.